Well Sh*t

 That moment came for me at a birthday party.

-You know — the wholesome kind of chaos you say yes to without realizing your body’s going to invoice you for it later.
+One of my kids’ friends threw a padel tournament party.
+The wholesome kind of chaos you say yes to without realizing your body’s going to invoice you for it later.

 By the time we arrived, I was already tired from the drive.